We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 The simpler the fly trap, the more likely it is to succeed.
 Dealing with complicated traps and chemical concoctions might discourage their use.

 Electronic models that hang on a nail or screw or sit on a tabletop start trapping bugs in no time at all.
-Some even forgo an on-off switch.
+Some even forgo an on/off switch.
 They need only a power source, and they set about their job automatically.

-If using another fly trap method, check into how to set it up.
+If using another fly trap method, look into how to set it up.
 Traps that require a lot of fiddling with trap doors, chemicals, and complicated hanging methods can frustrate users even if the traps work well.

 Disposal/Maintenance